ELIZABETH ALARCON - FEATURED IMAGE - You Gotta Keep 'Em Separated

 To avoid confusion, keeping your business and personal finances separate is best.
 Maintaining a strong separation from the beginning will make it easier for you and your accountant.
 If you need to get information on your business income or expenses for a particular month, you can easily get this information within a few minutes.

-To optimize your tax filing procedure, business and personal finances should be kept separate.
-This also allows you to get a better understanding of your company's cash flow.
+Business and personal finances should be kept separate to optimize your tax filing procedure.
+This also allows you to understand your company's cash flow better.
 This will help you stay organized and make better business decisions.

 Boost Your Credit Score